jrleeman/TGE/content/lectures/lecture_3.rst

 Assignment
 ----------
-Complete the project brainstorm activity under the lab exercises section of the website.
+Complete the :ref:`project_brainstorm` activity.
 You should have 5 ideas for a project and have setup a meeting with the instructors by the due date.
 The earlier you begin on this, the better chance you have of completing a project that is useful to you in your research. **Due 9/6/16**

 Media
 -----